AWS S3 Encryption

 1. Manage encryption keys on-premise in an encrypted relational database.
 Set up an on-premises server with sufficient storage to temporarily store files and then upload them to Amazon S3, providing a client-side master key.
 (Storing temporary increases cost and not a high availability option)

-3. Manage encryption keys in amazon Key Management Service (KMS), upload to amazon simple storage service (s3) with client-side encryption using a KMS customer master key ID and configure Amazon S3 lifecycle policies to store each object using the amazon glacier storage tier. (with CSE-KMS the encryption happens at client side before the object is upload to S3 and KMS is cost effective as well)
+3. Manage encryption keys in Amazon Key Management Service (KMS), upload to Amazon Simple Storage Service (S3) with client-side encryption using a KMS key ID and configure Amazon S3 lifecycle policies to store each object using the Amazon S3 Glacier storage class. (with CSE-KMS the encryption happens at client side before the object is uploaded to S3 and KMS is cost effective as well)

 7. A user has enabled server side encryption with S3.
 The user downloads the encrypted object from S3.
 How can the user decrypt it?